-Store the lyophilized Poly T gripNA Probe at $-20^{\circ}$ C. Resuspend it in the supplied HPLC water, using 500 μl for the Maxi Kit and 400 μl for the Midi Kit.
-Store the resuspended Poly T gripNA Probe at 4°C for short-term use (weeks) and at $-20^{\circ}$ C for long-term storage (months).
+Resuspend the lyophilized Poly T gripNA Probe in 200 μl of the supplied HPLC water.
+Store resuspended Poly T gripNA Probe at 4°C for short-term use (weeks) and at -20°C for long-term storage (months).

 Preparation of TouchDownTM Precipitation Reagent